robmoratore/gpt-2/INCONTEXTLEARNING.md

 ### Using our model to generate text

-To use our trained model, we have to move it to the `src/models` directory alongside the default GPT-2 models.
+To use our trained model, we have to move it to the `models` directory alongside the default GPT-2 models.

-Navigate to `src/models` directory and create a new directory with the model name of your choosing.
+Navigate to `models` directory and create a new directory with the model name of your choosing.
 In our case we will call is `haiku`

 Next we have to copy our trained model to that new directory we created.
-For that, go to the `src/checkpoint/haiku` directory, and copy the following files:
+For that, go to the `checkpoint/haiku` directory, and copy the following files:

 ```
 checkpoint